-Highlights for the season 2014/15 include Beethoven recitals with Christian Zacharias at the Salzburg and Edinburgh Festivals, engagements with the New York Philharmonic and Sakari Oramo, the Boston Symphony and Juanjo Mena, the Berliner Philharmoniker and the Symphonieorchester des Bayerischen Rundfunks, both with Mariss Jansons, the Sydney and Melbourne Symphonies and Donald Runnicles, the Hong Kong Philharmonic Orchestra and Jaap van Zweden and a tour with the Philharmonia Orchestra and Christoph von Dohnanyi, who will also be conducting his engagement with the Gewandhausorchester Leipzig.
+Highlights for the season 2014/15 include Beethoven recitals with Christian Zacharias at the Salzburg and Edinburgh Festivals, engagements with the New York Philharmonic and Sakari Oramo, the Boston Symphony and Juanjo Mena, the Berliner Philharmoniker and the Symphonieorchester des Bayerischen Rundfunks, both with Mariss Jansons, the Sydney and Melbourne Symphonies and Donald Runnicles, the Hong Kong Philharmonic Orchestra and Jaap van Zweden, a tour with the Philharmonia Orchestra with conductors Vladimir Ashkenazy and Karl-Heinz Steffens and concerts with the Gewandhausorchester Leipzig and Christoph von Dohnányi

 He started the 2013/14 season with performances of the Brahms violin concerto with the Tonhalle Orchestra Zürich under David Zinman (Edinburgh Festival), the London Symphony Orchestra under Nikolaj Znaider (Grafenegg Festival) and the BBC Symphony Orchestra under Josep Pons (BBC Proms).
 As “artist-in-residence” of the Tonhalle Orchestra Zürich he gave a series of concerts throughout the season with conductors David Zinman and Christoph von Dohnanyi, as well as giving a recital with Enrico Pace and a concert with his Trio Zimmermann.
 Other highlights included appearances with the Berlin Philharmonic, the Royal Concertgebouw Orchestra under Mariss Jansons, the NHK Symphony and Staatskapelle Dresden, both under Herbert Blomstedt, the Los Angeles Philharmonic under Manfred Honeck, the Czech Philharmonic under Jiří Bělohlávek and the Gewandhaus Orchestra Leipzig under Jukka-Pekka Saraste.
 He also undertook two European tours with the Trio Zimmermann and gave a series of recitals with Enrico Pace in Europe and Japan.